Exercises – Long Day#

 Question a#

-Person A is now informed that \(r_1(Z)=7Z-2\).
-Determine two different polynomials \(p_1(Z)\) and \(p_2(Z)\) with integer coefficients and degrees no higher than three that both yield a remainder of \(7Z-2\) when divided by \(d(Z)=Z^2+1\) using the division algorithm.
-Conclude that person A cannot uncover the secret code on his own.
+Person A is now being told that their share is \(r_1(Z)=7Z-2\).
+Provide two different polynomials \(p_1(Z)\) and \(p_2(Z)\) with integer coefficients and degrees no higher than three that both yield a remainder of \(7Z-2\) when divided by \(d(Z)=Z^2+1\) using the division algorithm.
+Conclude that person A cannot uncover the secret code on his/her own.
 (A similar argument shows that person B also cannot crack the secret code alone).

 Question b#